dynamsoft-docs/label-recognition-docs-js/programming-old/javascript/api-reference/interface/dlr-line-result.md

 ### isCheckDigitMatched

-Indicates whether this line of text has passed the check digit verificiation.
+Indicates whether this line of text has passed the check digit verification.
 If this line of text doesn't have a check digit, `null` is returned.
 Otherwise, it's either `true` or `false`.